Setting up new Supported Housing

-- Why are the alternatives considered to be unsuitable?
+- Why any alternatives are considered to be unsuitable?

-- How long with the accommodation be required for?
+- How long will the accommodation be required for?

 - Is there a deadline, and what factors affect the deadline?

-Once a potentially suitable property is identified at which the landlord is willing to enter the arrangements required, we will arrange a viewing which you will be invited to.
+Once a potentially suitable property is identified which is available for EHSL to secure, we will arrange a viewing which you will be invited to attend.

 Contact us to enquire about looking for a home